-Do you need a subscription/license free, long range, highly reliable sub-GHz mesh solution for your emergency lighting network which is capable of covering an entire building on a single gateway with up to 1000 emergency lights?
+Do you need an ultra-low power, long range, highly reliable wireless communication mesh solution for your emergency lighting network?
+A network capable of covering an entire building complex on a single gateway with up to 1000 emergency lights?
 Then Radiocrafts’ Industrial IP Mesh (RIIM) is the solution for you!

 Cover an entire building with up to 1000 emergency lights per gateway